SniffDev/sniffdev.github.io/foss.md

  **Brave** is a privacy-oriented browser with integrated **AdBlock** and **tracking blocking** by default, although you can enable things like *full Javascript blocking* on its settings.
 It has lots of customization and doesn't even require an **account!** It's also possible to import your bookmarked sites and settings from other browsers to make the switch easier.
 I use it on a daily basis and I think it's the best browser out there.

  Brave also features a **cryptocurrency** system based on viewing Brave-exclusive ads and paying the creators of your favorite sites back.
-I have it all disabled so I can't judge or praise it too much.
+I have it all disabled so I can't judge or praise it too much though.

- **Newpipe**
+ **NewPipe**

  [Official site](https://newpipe.net) / [VirusTotal link](https://www.virustotal.com/gui/url/5c7d75da5ee1eb3357184a089a3ef490b43a6338dc88213b1f0d187bd0c68b5c)

  ![Newpipe Logo](/assets/images/foss.md/newpipelogo.png)

+ NewPipe is a YouTube front-end for **mobile devices** that completely strips ads from videos you watch, as well as preventing tracking from Google as much as possible.
+It's lightweight, faster than the official YouTube app, **doesn't require an account** and even supports other services like **Soundcloud**.
+It features things that would otherwise be locked behind a subscription service *(YouTube Premium)* like **playing in the background** and/or **without the screen being turned on**, as well as playing in a **pop-up window**.

+ NewPipe's subscriptions are also **completely local**.
+This means the channels you're "subscribed" to only serve the purpose of letting NewPipe fetch your video feed for you.
+Via this method, YouTube is unable to see and control what you do and consume as an user, compared to your real subscriptions on your Google account.
+It is possible to *import* your subscriptions from YouTube though, as well as create backups in NewPipe to *export* to other services.
+Read through their [documentation](https://newpipe.net/FAQ/tutorials/import-export-data/) to find out how.

  **FreeTube**

  [Official site](https://freetubeapp.io/) / [VirusTotal link **(1 false positive trigger)**](https://www.virustotal.com/gui/url/0dc3a35296948fd05eeff79e5519433de7d644a2c28dd29730c93b8e4071ea2a)

  ![FreeTube logo](/assets/images/foss.md/freetubelogo.png)

+ FreeTube is effectively NewPipe but for **desktop** environments.
+It features basically the same things (no ads/minimal tracking) but includes additional features, like **subscription profiles** and **fetching only audio streams** that suit the desktop PC environment much better than having YouTube open in a browser.
+As NewPipe does, the channels you subscribe to are stored **locally on your system** and are only used to create and update your video feed every time a creator you follow uploads new content.

 ---
 ## Creativity/Project Making